anthonydb/practical-sql/faq-updates-errata.md

 **Updated execute/refresh button icon:**

-Step 7 on page 4 and Step 3 on page 7 both refer to clicking a lightning bolt icon to execute your SQL statements.
+Step 7 on page 4 and Step 3 on page 7 both refer to clicking a lightning bolt icon in pgAdmin to execute your SQL statements.
 Starting with version 4.15 of pgAdmin, the icon for the button that executes a SQL statement was changed from a lightning bolt to a "play" symbol.

 ### Chapter 4: Importing and Exporting Data